paulaidt/ACCI_Nextflow/contributing.md

      git clone <repository_url>
      ```

-1. **Update Local Content (Already Cloned):**
+1. **Update Local Content (Previously Cloned):**
-   - If you have already cloned the repository, ensure your local content is up to date with the latest changes from the development branch (`devel`) by running:
+   - If you have previously cloned the repository, ensure your local content is up to date with the latest changes from the development branch (`devel`) by running:
      ```
      git checkout devel
      git pull origin devel
      ```

+> The main branch serves as the stable, production-ready version of the repository and is updated only by the repository maintainer from the development branch (`devel`) once it reaches a mature state.
+Therefore, it is not intended for regular development work.
+The development branch, on the other hand, is where ongoing development and integration of features take place.
+Contributors are encouraged to work on your branches and merge their changes into the development branch following the outlined guidelines.

 2. **Create a New Branch:**
-   - Before making any changes, create a new branch for your feature or fix.
+   - Before making any changes, create a new branch for your `issue` (new feature or fix).
 Use a descriptive name for the branch that reflects the purpose of your changes.
      ```
      git checkout -b <branch_name>
      ```

 3. **Make Changes:**
    - Make your code changes or additions in the local repository.

 4. **Commit Changes:**
-   - Once your changes are complete, stage the files for commit by adding them using `git add <file_name>`.
+   - Once your changes are complete, stage the files for commit by adding them using:
+     ```
+     git add <file_name>
+     ```
    - Use `git status` to review the changes before committing.
    - Commit the staged changes with a descriptive message using the following command:
      ```